 Scoop the cooked macaroni into individual serving bowls and pour the piping hot soup over it together with the meat and prawns.

-Finally, garnish with parsley or spring onion, and serve with fried golden shallots (recipe here).
+Finally, garnish with parsley or spring onion, and serve with fried crispy shallots.
 Serve hot.

 - Don’t boil the macaroni or (any kind of pasta for that matter) for too long.